withastro/astro/docs/src/pages/guides/styling.md

 ### 🍃 Tailwind

-> Please note the following:
->   Astro's Tailwind support _only_ works with Tailwind JIT mode.
+> Note that Astro's Tailwind support _only_ works with Tailwind JIT mode.
->   Astro V20 requires the styles to be in the `src` directory and implemented like so
->

 Astro can be configured to use [Tailwind][tailwind] easily!
 Install the dependencies: